-All submissions must be separately indexed in the order presented in the application requirements (Section VIII.A below).
-After receiving an applicant's Notice of Intent to Apply, the CDA will create a Box.com account, which is the submission tool for the full application, as well for the Carryover allocation and/or placed in service applications.
-In addition, the CDA will require one hard copy of all submission items that are separated by tabs.
+After receiving an applicant's Notice of Intent to Apply, the CDA will create a Box.com account, the submission tool for the full application, as well for the Carryover allocation and/or placed in service applications.
+All submissions should be separated by index tabs with corresponding numbers in the order presented in the submission requirements at each state of the process (Section VIII.A-C below).
+In addition to the electronic submission, the CDA will require one hard copy of all submission items (separated by index tabs).
 DO NOT submit applications in three ring binders or with plastic casing around the pages.
 Submissions should be bound only by staples, binder clips, or rubber bands.